 Email: rhomayouni AT wayne DOT edu

-Sanaya is a freshman undergraduate student in the Honors College at Wayne State University.
-She is a part of the MedStart program and is majoring in Psychology with an intended minor in Nutrition and Food Science.
-After graduation, she plans to attend to attend medical school after which she hopes to pursue a career in Neonatology.
+Asiimwe is a junior undergraduate student in the Honors College at Wayne State University.
+She is a member of ReBUILD Detroit, majoring in Biological Sciences and minoring in Public Health.
+After graduation, she plans to attend graduate school and pursue her PhD.

 Urvashi is a junior undergraduate student in the Honors College at Wayne State University.
 She is a part of the MedStart program and is majoring in Biochemistry with a double minor in Math and Anthropology.
 After graduation, she plans to attend medical school and pursue a career in trauma surgery.